cachemedei/NeighbourhoodNurture/project-spec.md

 - [ ] A screenshot of the project creation form
 - [ ] A screenshot of a project with pledges
 - [ ] A screenshot of the resulting page when an unauthorized user attempts to edit a project (optional, depending on whether or not this functionality makes sense in your app!)

+read me to do list

+note the changes i made to my backend

+pictures

+link to deployed

+navigate to clear state